taidaesal/vulkano_tutorial/docs/section_1.md

     .join(acquire_future)
     .then_execute(queue.clone(), command_buffer)
     .unwrap()
-    .then_swapchain_present(queue.clone(), swapchain.clone(), image_num)
+    .then_swapchain_present(
+        queue.clone(),
+        SwapchainPresentInfo::swapchain_image_index(swapchain.clone(), image_index),
+    )
     .then_signal_fence_and_flush();
 ```

 A lot to unpack here.
 First, notice the `.join` command.
 This is a way of taking two `GpuFuture` objects and turning them into one, being sure that the first `GpuFuture` will complete before trying to run the second `GpuFuture`.
 Secondly, notice that we provide our `acquire_future` here.
 What this means is that we're telling Vulkan to wait until `previous_frame_end` is done, then make sure that `acquire_future` is done, and *then* run our other commands.

 After we join the two futures, we submit a list of commands.
-The first command is to execute the rendering operations we've put in our `CommandBuffer`.
-The second command tells our graphics hardware to stop using the current image and present it to the user (this is the command that actually makes the operation visible).
+The first command, `then_execute`, is to execute the rendering operations we've put in our `CommandBuffer`.
+The second command, `then_swapchain_present`, tells our graphics hardware to stop using the current image and present it to the user (this is the command that actually makes the operation visible).
 The last operation, `then_signal_fence_and_flush`, is how we keep track of whether or not this set of commands has finished.

 #### Waiting